akshxyjagtap/RoadGuardian-Pothole-Detection-System-with-Dashboard/readme.md

 - **Pothole Mapping**: Displays pothole locations on a map using Leaflet.js.
 - **City Search**: Allows users to search for a city and pan the map to that location.
 - **Pothole Analysis**: Generates an analysis report including the average distance between potholes.

+### Dashboard Features

+- **Interactive Map**: Visualize the locations of detected potholes on an interactive map.
+- **Search Functionality**: Users can search for a specific city to zoom in on the map.
+- **Pothole Analysis Report**: Provides an analysis report on the dashboard, including the number of potholes detected and the average distance between them.
+- **Severity Levels**: Displays the severity levels (Low, Medium, High) of detected potholes.
+- **Real-time Updates**: Automatically updates the map and report as new pothole data is processed.

 ### Usage